jj1bdx/linux-devrandom-feeder/README.md

 ## What this driver is for

-To accomodate True Random Number Generator (TRNG) random bits into OS X kernel.
+To accomodate True Random Number Generator (TRNG) random bits into Linux kernel.

 ## IMPORTANT SECURITY NOTICE

-*Note well: providing incorrect permission and unauthenticated or unscreened data to /dev/random may degrade the quality of /dev/random, /dev/urandom, and the security of the entire OS X operating system.*
+*Note well: providing incorrect permission and unauthenticated or unscreened data to /dev/random may degrade the quality of /dev/random, /dev/urandom, and the security of the entire Linux operating system.*

 ## Tested environment

-* OS X 10.11.1
+* Ubuntu 18.04 LTS

+## Requirement

+This program uses libbsd; install it as follows for Ubuntu

+    sudo apt install libbsd-dev

 ## How this works